 - Students should expect that the time required for process for research and writing/producing the Final Project will take at least one semester.

 - Students must submit Final Project products based on the deadlines set by the Graduate Advisor and/or final project advisor.
 Students should expect that drafts of the Final Project will be due at least 4-6 weeks before the end of the semester to allow for thorough reviews and revisions.
+If you require the Graduate Advisor to review your Final Project in Spring 2020, here are the deadlines:

 - If the Final Project is not completed and approved by the last day of the semester, then the student must finish the Final Project in a subsequent semester.